Gorcenski/whentheycamedown/content/english/post/leopold-ii-brussels.md

 weight = 1
 +++

-A bust of former Belgian King Leopold II in Audergham, a municipality of Brussels in Belgium, was splashed with red paint and pulled from its pedestal.
+A bust of former Belgian King Leopold II in Auderghem, a municipality of Brussels in Belgium, was splashed with red paint and pulled from its pedestal.

 <!--more-->